 Real Estate in Northumberland and Peterborough

-Take a look at the following chart, which shows detached home prices for the entire Northumberland district - including these places:
+Take a look at the following chart, which shows detached home prices for the entire Peterborough district:

 The following chart shows sale prices for all residential property types:

 Another common benchmark is called SPLP or Selling Price to List Price.
-It measures what properties are selling for in relation to their listed price.
+It measures the sale price of a property in relation to its listed price.

-The Northumberland market has been in a strong seller's market for some time, meaning that market conditions favour sellers over buyers.
+The Peterborough market had been in a strong seller's market for some time, indicating that market conditions heavily favoured sellers over buyers.

 The following chart shows months of inventory (MOI), which is the amount of time it would take for listings to sell out if no new listings were added.

-If you are considering selling your property, it is still a very good time, as most people are buying in similar market conditions.
+If you are considering selling your property, now is still a good time, though not nearly as good as this past winter.

-Should you be looking to buy, it can be competitive.
-Multiple offer situations are still not uncommon, so it pays to be well prepared.
+Should you be looking to buy, it can still be competitive.
+Multiple offer situations are common at in-demand price ranges, so it pays to be well prepared.
 Speak with your lender to get a pre-approval, and work with an experienced Realtor to research listings and review recent sales of similar properties.

 If you are interested in information on a specific area, please reach out to me anytime!